 A subset of Internet web sites that unauthenticated BBSM end users can access.

 The web-based utility included with BBSM that allows remote updates to the BBSM server.

-A modular, real-time, embedded version of the Windows operating system designed to support small, mobile, 32-bit intelligent devices such as PDAs or, to use the Microsoft term, Handheld PCs.
+A modular, real-time, embedded version of the Windows operating system designed to support small, mobile, 32-bit intelligent devices such as a PDA (Microsoft Handheld PC).

 Wi-Fi service provider roaming.

 extensible markup language.
 XML is a standard format for data on the web.
-It allows developers to describe and deliver structured data to and from any application.
+It enables developers to describe and deliver structured data to and from any application.

-An XML element that can, but might not, include nested XML elements.
-See XML element.
+An XML device that can include nested XML devices.

-An XML element is made up of a start tag, an end tag, and data in between the tags.
-The start and end tags describe the data within the tags, which is the value of the element.
-For example, <IP>10.10.10.27<IP> is an XML element.
-See XML.
+An XML device is made up of a start tag, an end tag, and data in between the tags.
+The starting and ending tags describe the data within the tags, which is the value of the device.
+For example,